wadpac/GGIR/docs/reference/getfolderstructure.md

   name of the file itself

-- foldername: vector with only the names of the folder in which each file is stroed (so only the most distal folder in the folder tree).
+- foldername: vector with only the names of the folder in which each file is stored (so only the most distal folder in the folder tree).

 ## Examples